 Mission Statement: The Lane County Law Library is dedicated to providing a high-level of service to all members of the community.
-As part of this mission, the Law Library strives to provide access to legal materials and related resources needed for legal research by members of the bar, the judiciary and the public.
+As part of this mission, the Law Library strives to provide access to legal materials needed for legal research by members of the bar, the judiciary and the public.

 NEWS and INFORMATION